-7.65 Lockout of JTAG Access Using AJSM
+7.69 Lockout of JTAG Access Using AJSM

 The Hercules platform includes the Advanced JTAG Security Module (AJSM) as support for managing debug access on deployed devices.
 AJSM can be used to program a unique access key to the OTP Flash memory.
-Subsequent debug accesses must unlock the AJSM with the correct key sequence in order to gain access to the JTAG-based debug, logic.
+Subsequent debug accesses must unlock the AJSM with the correct key sequence in order to gain access to the JTAG-based debug, trace, and calibration logic.
 An error in unlocking the AJSM results in no error response and no access to the debug logic.

-7.66 Low Power Oscillator Clock Detector (LPOCLKDET)
+7.70 Low Power Oscillator Clock Detector (LPOCLKDET)